 As San Diego’s only academic medical center, UC San Diego Health maintains a strong national reputation for specialty and common care.
 UC San Diego Health is one of five academic medical centers within the 10-campus University of California system.
 Collectively known as UC Health, these medical centers comprise the fourth largest health care delivery system in California and train nearly 50 percent of the state’s medical students and medical residents.
 UC San Diego Health was ranked among the nation’s best in eight adult medical and surgical specialties in U.S. News & World Report’s 2017-18 “Best Hospitals” guidebook, including oncology.
 Learn more: https://health.ucsd.edu/about/Pages/default.aspx

-She received her medical degree from the Arabian Gulf University-College of Medicine and Medical Sciences, Manama, Bahrain.
+Dr. Saeed is Associate Professor & Chief of Gastrointestinal Medical Oncology at UPMC.
+She specializes in oncology and practices with UPMC Hillman Cancer Center and is affiliated with UPMC Magee-Womens Hospital.
+Dr. Saeed completed her medical education at Arabian Gulf University and is board certified in Medical Oncology, Hematology, and Internal Medicine by the American Board of Internal Medicine.
 She then completed an Internal Medicine residency at University of Missouri-Kansas City School of Medicine, Kansas City, MO followed by a hematology/oncology fellowship and GI oncology fellowship at the University of Kansas Medical Center, Kansas City, KS.
 Prior to joining the University of Kansas Cancer Center, she was an assistant professor at the University of Wisconsin Carbone Cancer Center in Madison, Wisconsin from 2014-2016.
-She is American Board certified in Internal Medicine, Hematology, and Medical Oncology.

 Dr. Scott is Key Clinical Faculty and Assistant Professor of Medicine, GI Oncology Program, Division of Hematology/Oncology, Banner-University of Arizona Cancer Center; Member of the High-Risk Genetics Program, Banner-University of Arizona Cancer Center.
 He received his medical degree from The University of Arizona College of Medicine in Tucson, Arizona.
 He completed both his Internal Medicine residency and Hematology/Oncology fellowship at the University of Colorado in Denver, Colorado.
 He served as the Chief Medical Oncology Fellow in 2015.
 He specializes in cancers of the GI tract, which include colon cancer, rectal cancer, anal cancer, esophageal cancer, stomach cancer, liver cancer, and pancreatic cancer.
 His passions are in clinical trial development and laboratory research investigating new agents to improve outcomes in patients with GI cancers.
 He is board certified by the American Board of Internal Medicine in Internal Medicine and board eligible for Medical Oncology.